-Companies and industries who participated in the survey have cut off One-fourth of their staff (22.5%), many of them temporary and contract based.
-96.7% of the industries/companies who participated in the survey said there was a decrease of 73.8% in production/business.
-Debt to total assets ratio of the industries/companies was found to be 48.7%.
-74.3% companies/industries has loan from banks and other financial institutions.
-8.7% companies/industries has loan from savings and credit cooperative.
-12% companies are running without loan.
-22.5% employees have lost their job.
+Companies and industries that participated in the survey have cut off One-fourth of their staff (22.5%), many of them temporary and contract-based.
+96.7% of the industries/companies that participated in the survey said there was a decrease of 73.8% in production/business.
+The debt to total assets ratio of the industries/companies was found to be 48.7%.
+74.3% of companies/industries have a loan from banks and other financial institutions.
+8.7% of companies/industries have a loan from savings and credit cooperative.
+12% of companies are running without a loan.
+22.5% of employees have lost their job.
 Most of them are from Hotel and Restaurant sector.
-In an average 18.2% Salary was reduced by mostly hotel, restaurant, transport, education sector.
+On an average 18.2% Salary was reduced by mostly hotel, restaurant, transport, education sector.
 It will take 9 months for industries and companies to run normally as before.
-82.3% industries and companies have decided to continue same business after lockdown.
+82.3% of industries and companies have decided to continue the same business after lockdown.

+The impact of the current crisis is not temporary but is likely to induce lasting changes in the way that economies operate says, Nepal Development Update (NDU), a report published by World Bank.
+Recently published NDU indicates that ‘economic support to firms will be important to generate employment and pivot them towards a greener economy while managing debt overhang.
+In the relief stage time-bound, liquidity support should be provided to the most affected firms to increase employment.
 The agriculture and tourism sectors could be prioritized, given their criticality for food security and employment.
 In the restructuring stage, continued support to firms, including through recapitalization, will be needed.
-Private sector recovery can be supported through targeted investments in digitization and by providing fiscal incentives for green investments.
-In the resilient recovery stage, efforts need to be aimed at strengthening physical, digital and financial infrastructure to develop e-commerce platforms, enhance access to finance and promote green growth.’
+Private-sector recovery can be supported through targeted investments in digitization and by providing fiscal incentives for green investments.
+In the resilient recovery stage, efforts need to be aimed at strengthening physical, digital, and financial infrastructure to develop e-commerce platforms, enhance access to finance and promote green growth.’

 According to WB, COVID-19 had three effects on the monetary and financial sector in Nepal-

-According to NDU; remittance has dropped by 43.3 percent in between mid-March to mid-May 2020 compared to the same period in previous years.
-This has affected in private consumption and import of goods.
+According to NDU; remittance has dropped by 43.3 percent between mid-March to mid-May 2020 compared to the same period in previous years.
+This has affected private consumption and import of goods.
 There are millions of migrant workers in Arab Gulf countries.
-Global reports say almost 14% of the world’s migrant workers live in the Middle East, where they are at high risk of exploitation as they have no guarantee of social security or pensions.
-Infection rate is highest among migrant workers, many who had already lost their jobs, due to Corona virus.
-Thousands of jobless Nepalese workers have returned home and many of them are still waiting for the regular international flights to open in Nepal.
-Return of Migrant workers’ has directly affected countries economy as returned labor migrants have increased unemployment and created an excess supply of labor in domestic labor market.
+Global reports say almost 14% of the world‘s migrant workers live in the Middle East, where they are at high risk of exploitation as they have no guarantee of social security or pensions.
+The infection rate is highest among migrant workers, many who had already lost their jobs, due to the Coronavirus.
+Thousands of jobless Nepalese workers have returned home, and many of them are still waiting for the regular international flights to open in Nepal.
+The return of Migrant workers‘ has directly affected the country‘s economy as returned labor migrants have increased unemployment and created an excess supply of labor in the domestic labor market.

-Budget for the FY 2021 has announced relief and recovery measures.
+The budget for FY 2021 has announced relief and recovery measures.
 As per the budget:

-• A fund of NPR 50 billion will be created to provide concessional loans at the interest rate of 5 percent for the purpose of operation of business and payment of salaries for small and medium-sized industries and COVID-19 affected tourism sector.
+A fund of NPR 50 billion will be created to provide concessional loans at the interest rate of 5 percent for the operation of business and payment of salaries for small and medium-sized industries and COVID-19 affected tourism sector.